-Antarctica has been inspiring explorers for centuries and our expeditions offer the chance for you to discover why.
-We're excited to host you on your unforgettable adventure!
+Antarctica has been inspiring explorers for centuries and this expedition offers the chance for you to discover why.
+We're excited to host you on your unforgettable polar adventure!
 Feel free to reach out to our team of Polar Travel Advisers who can answer your questions and provide assistance at any time.